UrbanCompass/bazel/site/designs/_posts/2016-05-26-implementing-beautiful-error-messages.md

 ## Problem: Serialization

-The above proposal hinges on the ability to store a file pointer in the `Location` object, to be dereferenced at error-time to obtain the entire `BUILD` file.
+The above proposal hinges on the ability to store a file pointer in the `Location` object, to be dereferenced at error-time to obtain the entire `UCBUILD` file.
 This opens the door to some issues:

-1. A `Location` instance is stored for every node in the parse tree of every `BUILD` file.
+1. A `Location` instance is stored for every node in the parse tree of every `UCBUILD` file.
 Even a file pointer in each `Location` may have substantial memory/speed impact.
 <p>This impact is easily measurable and likely tolerable in order to achieve
 better error messages.
 However, it is clear that storing anything much larger